 - Store leftovers in the refrigerator – they should stay fresh for up to 5 days.

 Creamy Dairy Free Cheesecake with Sugared Cranberries.

-- 1 container SO Delicious Coco Whip thawed
+- 9 ounces SO Delicious Coco Whip thawed

 - 8 ounces Daiya cream cheese room temperature

-- After 8 hours, drain the cranberries and place them in a shallow dish with the superfine sugar.
+After 8 hours, drain the cranberries and place them in a shallow dish with the ⅓ cup sugar.
 Roll them around to coat, and let dry for about an hour.
 Store sugared cranberries in a cool place.

-- Put the Coco Whip, Daiya cream cheese, and powdered sugar in a mixing bowl and beat on medium speed until combined and fluffy.
+Put the thawed Coco Whip, Daiya cream cheese, and powdered sugar in a mixing bowl and beat on medium speed until combined and fluffy.
 Spoon mixture into cooled crust.

 Chill the cheesecake in the refrigerator for at least two hours.

 When ready to serve, top the cheesecake with the sugared cranberries.